 - green chilly – 1 slit

-3. Add grated coconut and fry for few more minutes.
+2. Add grated coconut and fry for few minutes.

-6. When onions were soft add cooked toor dal, ground mixture, sambar powder and turmeric powder.
+6. When onions were well cooked and becomes soft add cooked toor dal, ground mixture, sambar powder and turmeric powder.
 Mix well and keep it in low flame.

 7. In another pan add one tsp of veg oil, add mustard seeds, fenugreek seeds, slit green chilly and when it splutters add asafoetida and curry leaves.
 Pour it in the sambar and serve as side dish for idli, dosa or rice.